skygitIG/skygitIG/README.md

 <h3 align="center">A passionate frontend developer from India</h3>

 # 💫 About Me:
-🔭 I’m currently working on Angular<br>👯 I’m looking to collaborate on Instagram<br>🌱 I’m currently learning Angular
+🔭 I’m currently working on Angular<br>👯 I’m looking to collaborate on JavaScript<br>🌱 I’m currently learning Angular

 ## 🌐 Socials: